xKONIGSTIGERx/SNHUPortfolioClaudHarmon/index.md

 This artifact is from my CS-340 class earlier this yea (2020) and is a restful api to work with a database.
 This is an important piece of code to show my progress with working with different APIs to get the job done.
 This item was selected because it shows my ability to code from scratch and then apply that to another concept such as databases and MySQL or mongo.
 This also shows my ability to work with different programming languages like python when my main language is C++ or Java.
+Being able to be flexible with programming languages is very important because some languages can achieve things faster and more efficient than others.

 ### Algorithms and Data Structure